 Depression can make someone into a different person, which can take a heavy toll on your family.
-You want things to be as normal as possible for your and your kids, and that requires some patience and other tactics to handle the situation.
+You want things to be as normal as possible for your and your kids, and that requires some patience and other tactics to handle the situation as previously mentioned.

 Understand Depression and Its Symptoms